gerardet46/dwmblocks/README.md

 - statuscmd
 - status2d

-I also use `libcolors` (see my repo) to set color variables.
+I also use `gcolors` (see my repo) to set color variables.
 Therefore, colors in these scripts are for example $COL\_VERD, meaning that it will pick the environment variable which is the color green.
 If you don't want to use this environment variables, please substitude every single color in this scripts.